BBBase-EHeresy-PPPub/PPPub/docs/campaigns/scouring_of_the_shire.md

 * **SNARE TRAP**

 When a Snare Trap is revealed, the Hobbit player rolls a D6.
 On a 2+, the model that revealed the Trap is immediately knocked Prone and suffers a Strength 1 hit (they actually either have their legs tied up or are kept dangling in the air, but this has the same effect).
 A model that is caught in a Snare Trap cannot move until they have freed themselves.
 They will not stand up if they win a fight and will always count as being Trapped.
 During the End phase of each turn, roll a D6 for a model caught in a Snare Trap.
-If the result is equal to or less than the model’s Strength characteristic then the model has freed themselves and may immediately stand up.
+If the result is equal to or less than the model's Strength characteristic then the model has freed themselves and may immediately stand up.

 Cavalry models that reveal a Snare Trap are only affected on a 4+.
 However, they will also count as being Knocked Flying in addition to suffering a Strength 1 hit.
 Monster models are unaffected by a Snare Trap, and can continue to move even after revealing the Trap.
 After the effects are resolved, remove the Trap from play.